-Summary: The 2018 environmental surveillance analytical results confirm that site controls continue to perform as designed; they are fully protective of human health and the environment.
-Overall results of the 2018 surveillance program are consistent with previous years.
-Site radon-222 flux measurements taken across the Interim Waste Containment Structure (IWCS) are less than the U.S. Environmental Protection Agency (EPA) flux compliance criterion of 20 picocuries per square meter per second (pCi/m/s).
+Summary: The 2019 environmental surveillance analytical results confirm that site controls continue to perform as designed, and are fully protective of human health and the environment.
+Overall results of the 2019 surveillance program are consistent with previous years.
+The average of site radon-222 flux measurements taken across the Interim Waste Containment Structure (IWCS) is less than the U.S. Environmental Protection Agency (EPA) flux compliance criterion of 20 picocuries per square meter per second (pCi/m2/s).

-The 2018 report describes one sampling location where radon flux was elevated over prior year measurements.
+The 2018 report described one sampling location where radon flux was elevated over prior year measurements.
 Another data point collected in 2019 shows a similar elevated measurement from an adjacent location approximately 50 feet away.
 The IWCS remains protective of human health and the environment and our team of experts is taking action on site to better understand these new results.